 Dye is known for enhancing the existing landscape and working within the natural beauty of the area.
 He used all of the natural attributes of the previous course, including the New River, with its adjoining rock formations and natural trees and vegetation.

-"This is a very exciting opportunity for Virginia Tech, our golf program, the membership and the golfing community," said Jay Hardwick, director of golf operations at Virginia Tech and head coach of the golf team.
+"This was a very exciting opportunity for Virginia Tech, our golf program, the membership and the golfing community," said Jay Hardwick, director of golf operations at Virginia Tech and head coach of the golf team.
 "We are indeed fortunate to have a Pete Dye signature golf course, named after one of the most renowned and respected golf course architects in the world.”

 The course served as the destination of the 2011 NCAA Men’s East Regional and future bids for NCAA events are in the works.